 If you believe a breach of your privacy has occurred, you can make a privacy complaint to us or the NSW Office of the Privacy Commission (part of the IPC).
 If the conduct complained about relates to an alleged breach by a public sector agency such as CN, the Privacy Commissioner usually takes the view that it would be more appropriate for an internal review application to be made under s53 of the PPIP Act.

-You will need to complete the Privacy Complaint Internal Review form (PDF) and lodge it with us or the Commission.
+You will need to complete the Privacy Complaint Internal Review form (PDF) and lodge it with City of Newcastle.

 More details regarding privacy can be found on the IPC's website and in particular handling privacy complaints.